Greetings! I am Michelann Quimby, and I am an award-winning university instructor, curriculum designer, cyberpsychology researcher, and consultant.

 My research addresses the potentially adaptive role of ego defense mechanisms in aggressive online discourse.
 I am also deeply interested in refining the ways in which sociological research on the internet is conducted.
 Much existing research assumes that face-to-face explanations translate directly to online behavior, in spite of entirely different social and structural systems.
 My concentration on systems theory in my graduate work influences the way I examine norms, ethics, and structures in my research.

-I have academic publications in the area of organizational leadership and ethics, academic publications in review in transformative learning and cyberpsychology, as well as industry organizational development publications.
-I speak publicly in my community on the topics of internet ethics and safety, organizational leadership and ethics, and employee engagement.
+I have academic publications in the area of organizational leadership and ethics, cyberpsychology, and trauma informed pedagogy as well as industry organizational development publications.
+I speak publicly in my community on the topics of internet ethics and safety, leadership and ethics, and employee engagement.
 I also consult on these topics.

 I have been a college instructor since 2011.
 My students are a highly diverse population, ranging widely in age, cultural background, economic background, career, and previous education.
 I engage with my students at all levels, whether they need basic academic writing and critical reading skills, or are advanced writers and scholars in need of greater challenges.
-My teaching style is influenced by Transformative Learning principals, but I also use online and blended learning modalities, which I believe greatly enhance adult learning when used consistently and effectively.
+My teaching style is influenced by Critical Pedagogy, Trauma Informed Pedagogy, and Transformative Learning principals, but I also use online and blended learning modalities, which I believe greatly enhance learning when used consistently and effectively.
 This blend of transformative learning and online learning techniques is a secondary field of research for me.